 The Best Blocked Drain Solution?

-To summarise – the best way to clear a blocked toilet yourself is to use a plunger.
-Generally, this will only work for small blockages.
 If you experience a blocked toilet repeatedly it could indicate there is something more seriously wrong with your drains.
 If so you will need to ask a drain clearing company to conduct a CCTV inspection of your drains.
-They will diagnose the problem, so you can make an informed decision about how to fix the problem.
+They will diagnose the problem, so you can make an informed decision about how to fix a blocked toilet.

 If you’re fed up with a smelly toilet and the worry of it backing up into your bathroom call Pipe Relining Solutions.
 We can investigate and provide you with a free quote to fix your problem permanently.
 Call us today on 1300 366 834.